Click to view a high-resolution 3D (bird’s-flight) video tour of the full map

 - Georges Reverdy.
 “GE Reverdinus fecit”?

 - Jean Mignon.
 There are many artistic similarities between Mignon’s work and the 1540s Plan Scéno ornamentation, and like most of the engravings attributed to Mignon, the Plan is unsigned.

 - Jacques I Androuet du Cerceau.
-Both the ornamentation and the map are easily The contemporaneous and somewhat-similar Vue de la ville de Lyon en 1548 is usually attributed to Androuet du Cerceau – could both the 1540s Plan Scéno and the 1548 Vue both be his work?
-This intriguing possibility is undermined by Estelle Leutrat’s convincing argument that the attribution of the contemporaneous to Androuet du Cerceau is highly suspect (source: Leutrat 2007 pp.99-101).
+Androuet du Cerceau was more than capable of creating both the ornamentation and the map itself (perhaps too capable).
+The contemporaneous and somewhat-similar Vue de la ville de Lyon en 1548 is traditionally attributed to Androuet du Cerceau – could both the 1540s Plan Scéno and the 1548 view both be his work?
+This intriguing possibility is undermined by Estelle Leutrat’s convincing argument that the attribution of the 1548 view to Androuet du Cerceau is highly suspect (source: Leutrat 2007 pp.99-101).
 Could the two works be by the same person regardless of whether it is Androuet du Cerceau?

 - Domenico del Barbieri (Fiorentino)

 - Sebastiano Serlio (recent article attributing to Serlio the design of the temporary Lyon Theatre built for Henri II’s 1548 entry)